Justin0526/Tikam_Team_BED_SPM_Assignment/README.md

 ### 📉 Health Monitoring (Vitals & BMI)
 **User Story:**
-_As a user managing chronic conditions, I want to record and view trends in my vital signs and BMI, so that I can share accurate data with my doctor._
+_As a user managing chronic conditions, I want to record and view trends in my vital signs and BMI, so that I can share accurate data with my doctor and also maintain a healthier lifestyle.

 - Log blood pressure, sugar level, and weight
 - Interactive charts for viewing trends